How does personalization affect my CSAT, Handling Times and FCR?

 Customer Satisfaction (CSAT) is the industry standard quality metrics to see how happy your customers are, but it’s being taken more and more as an indicator rather than a fact.
 CSAT can be hard to measure, and perhaps it’s not representative of your entire customer base.
 So when we dig a level deeper and discuss the impact of template usage on CSAT, we have to take our findings with a pinch of salt too.

-Nevertheless, we found that interactions handled without templates returned a CSAT 3-5% lower than when templates were used.
+Nevertheless, we found that interactions handled without templates returned a CSAT 3-5% higher than when templates were used.

-But there are some exceptions… Several of our customers actually returned a CSAT score 3% higher when templates were used.
+But there are some exceptions… Several of our customers actually returned a CSAT scores 3% higher when using templates.

 ⚠️ Key Takeaway